ZZZhr-1/WinDeskGround/README.md

 ## Overview

-MultiWindows is a reproducible benchmark toolkit for evaluating GUI grounding models in realistic multi-window desktop environments.
+WinDeskGround is a reproducible benchmark toolkit for evaluating GUI grounding models in realistic multi-window desktop environments.

 It includes:
 - sensitivity-controlled experiments for occlusion, semantic distraction, and clutter
 - simulation difficulty levels from L1 to L5
 - unified evaluation scripts for multiple local or API-based models
-- automatic summary tables for cross-model comparison

 ## Dataset And Benchmark Analysis